When it comes to coffee in Austin, there’s definitely no shortage.

 photo credit: Mi mundo coffeehouse and roastery facebook

 Specializing in fair trade, organic beans, you can relax as you sip your americano from Mi Mundo.
 Serving a variety of coffees, the stand out has to be their Raspberry Mocha.
 The fruity twist dances so well with the natural flavors of their locally roasted coffee.
-With a location in Round Rock and in East Austin, Mi Mundo can now double its efforts of making the world better one cup at a time.
+Located in Round Rock, Mi Mundo can now double its efforts of making the world better one cup at a time.

 ________________________